 Glade Spring is a very small town located in the state of Virginia.
-With a population of 1,453 people and two constituent neighborhoods, Glade Spring is the 239th largest community in Virginia.
+With a population of 1,364 people and two constituent neighborhoods, Glade Spring is the 257th largest community in Virginia.

 Glade Spring is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Glade Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glade Spring residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glade Spring include Irish, German, Scots-Irish, and Italian.
+Important ancestries of people in Glade Spring include English, Irish, German, Scots-Irish, and Scottish.